American League East: Champions by year

-Totals updated through conclusion of the 2022 postseason.
+++ – The Blue Jays and Yankees finished tied for first place with identical records.
+The Blue Jays were declared division winners, due to having won the season series against the Yankees, and the Yankees received the first wild card berth.

 Other postseason teams

 Since the advent of the Wild Card, AL East teams have faced each other in the ALCS 5 times, the ALDS 4 times, and the Wild Card twice.